Victor Pemberton: Doctor Who

 Pemberton first worked on the programme in 1967 as assistant script editor and was promoted to the role of script editor during the production of the story The Tomb of the Cybermen.

 Pemberton wrote the 1968 Patrick Troughton story Fury from the Deep (which he subsequently novelised for Target Books).
-The story, now missing from the BBC archives, was based on an earlier stand-alone radio serial he had written called The Slide, starring future Master actor Roger Delgado.
-It introduced the Doctor's trademark sonic screwdriver.
+The story, now missing from the BBC archives, was based on an earlier stand-alone radio serial he had written called The Slide, starring future actor Roger Delgado who would later star in Doctor Who as the Master.
+The story marks the first time the Doctor uses his trademark sonic screwdriver.

 In 1976, Pemberton wrote the audio drama Doctor Who and the Pescatons for an experiment in Doctor Who on vinyl record and an early spin-off from the programme.
 The production was aimed at children and is heavily based on ideas Pemberton had used for Fury from the Deep.
 He later novelised The Pescatons, which was the final Doctor Who book published with the Target logo on the spine.
 He had previously appeared as an actor in the series, in a non-speaking role as a scientist in the 1967 story The Moonbase.